 Part L of the Building Regulations

 Part L of the Building Regulations (England and Wales) contains requirements relating to the conservation of fuel and power.
-Part L is a direct outcome of the government’s Energy White Paper commitment to raising the energy performance of buildings by: limiting heat losses and excessive solar gains, ensuring that energy-efficient fixed building services are installed and that the building owner is provided with the information required to maintain the building and its services.
+Part L is a direct outcome of the government’s Energy White Paper commitment to raising the energy performance of buildings by limiting heat losses and excessive solar gains and ensuring that energy-efficient fixed building services are installed and that the building owner is provided with the information required to maintain the building and its services.

 This section sets out details of the latest revisions to the Building Regulations and Approved Documents (including October 2015 updates), and also considers the background to why the standards have been revised.
 In addition, a short commentary on the details of the English and Welsh government response and brief details relating to Scotland and Northern Ireland has been provided.

-This section is maintained by Mike Codd of ARCADIS.
+This section is maintained by Mike Codd and Andy Smith of ARCADIS.